gustavoandreav/gustavoandreav/README.md

 - 👋 Hi, I’m @gustavoandreav
 - I'm a software engineer with previous experience in fullstack development using Java, Spring Boot and React
-- Currently focusing on learning about Python, NodeJS, DevOps and Cloud
+- Currently focusing on learning about React, NodeJS, DevOps and Cloud